Welcome to Spinning Numbers! Learn about electricity and electrical engineering, explained at the level of an

 The operational amplifier is the building block of analog electronics.

-Here’s a list of everything on Spinning Numbers.
-Topic areas, articles, videos, images, etc.
+A list of everything on Spinning Numbers.
+Topics, articles, videos, images, and on and on.

 Where does the name Spinning Numbers come from?

 These videos and articles began as my contribution to Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
-In the past year all the articles you find here have been significantly improved.
+Since then all the articles have been significantly improved.
 The addition of simulation models brings the ideas to life.
 I hope this material helps you in your quest become an electrical engineer.

 - Willy McAllister